 The company operates luxury casino resorts in Las Vegas and South China's Macau.

-The company's Las Vegas properties boast more than 4,750 rooms, 2,430 slots and 240 table games, 186,000 square feet of casino gaming space, some 35 restaurants, a golf course, two wedding chapels, and a Ferrari and Maserati dealership.
+The company's Las Vegas properties boast about 4,750 rooms, 1,850 slots and 230 table games, 186,000 square feet of casino gaming space, some 35 restaurants, a golf course, two wedding chapels, and a Ferrari and Maserati dealership.

 However, Wynn Resorts actually makes more money in China, where the economy is booming.
 Its Encore at Wynn Macau hotel and resort, a development that cost some $650 million, opened in 2010.
-The Macau property boast more than 1,000 rooms, 835 slots, 495 table games, and 2.75 million square feet of casino gaming space.
-Wynn Resorts brought in more than 70% of its revenue from Macau.
+The Macau property boast more than 1,000 rooms, 625 slots, 495 table games, and 2.75 million square feet of casino gaming space.
+Wynn Resorts brought in more than 70% of its revenue from Macau in fiscal 2014.

 Sales and Marketing

 While Las Vegas has been slower to recover from the economic downturn than other markets, gaming companies with operations in Asia have been growing.
 Strong performance in China have helped the company's earnings.
-The company has plans for a major new casino in Macau; the mega-resort could open in late 2014 or early 2015.
+The company has plans for a major new casino in Macau; the mega-resort could open in 2015.